thycotic/privman-docs/ui/config/advanced/adv-pm-general.md

 ## Save Performance Counters

 If this setting is selected, the performance counter data will be recorded in the database.
+Also refer to [Delete Old Performance Counter Events](../../../tasks/maintenance.md#delete_old_performance_counter_events).

 ## Session Timeout